docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-Indicates the rendering order for the fill and stroke of a text layer.
+Indicates the rendering order for the fill and stroke of a Text layer.
 When true, the stroke appears over the fill.

+The Text layer can override the per-character attribute setting if the Text layer is set to use All Strokes Over All Fills or All Fills Over All Strokes in the Character Panel.
+Thus the value returned here might be different than the actual attribute value set on the character.
+It is possible to set the Fill/Stroke render order via the "Fill & Stroke" property under More Options on the Text layer using `TextLayer.text("ADBE Text More Options")("ADBE Text Render Order")`.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
-   If you change this value, it resets all characters in the text layer to the specified setting.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**